Blank-Wallet/extension-whitepaper/src/business-model/business-model.md

 2. The influencers and other selected affiliate partners will promote Blank on their platforms to spread awareness and refer their audience to join;

-3. Affiliates will be compensated based on their performance: 30% of the fees paid by referred users will be transferred to the influencers in BLNK tokens as a reward.
+3. Affiliates will be compensated based on their performance: 30% of the fees paid by referred users will be transferred to the influencers in BLANK tokens as a reward.

 ### 4.2.2.
 Influencer Marketing